muonTelescope/mppcSensor/readme.md

 ![][renderAssembly]

 ## Hardware
 This board houses a surface mount 2.0mm MPPC by Hamamatsu.
 Specifically, S13360-20**VE series.
-The signal is amplified with a TI OPA846 op-amp.
-There is a LED as well as a 100K NTC thermistor.
-The boards are all 7mm tall, 25mm wide and approximately 6.4mm in depth without the pins.
-The spacer board blocks out excess light from reaching the MPPC and provides isolation from the LED forcing it to go through the scintillator.
-It is attached with two 4-40 screws that can go directly into scintillator or a mounting block.
+Both ports are routed directly out to the connector.
+The board is  0.25in (6.35) tall, 0.5in (12.7mm) wide and approximately XXin deep.
+It is attached to the housing with two M2 screws.

 ![][renderFront]